-rethink urban is a collaborative consulting group and an urban ideas blog
+rethink urban is a collaborative consulting group and an urban ideas website and blog

 As you see from the topic headings on our blog, we focus on three aspects of cities: